 The Office of Propagation of the Faith

-The Pontifical Mission Societies was founded 200 years ago in 1822 by Venerable Pauline-Marie Jaricot.
+The Pontifical Mission Societies was founded in 1822 by Blessed Pauline-Marie Jaricot.
 A spiritual directee of St. Jean-Marie Vianney and a third order Dominican, she wished to found a society which would collect funds for the work of the Church in missionary lands.
 Her society, known then as the Society of the Propagation of the Faith, sought to support Catholic missionary efforts around the globe.
 Since then, the Pontifical Missionary Societies at the Vatican includes her Society for the Propagation of the Faith, the Missionary Childhood Association, the Society of St. Peter Apostle (which supports seminarians in missionary lands) and the Missionary Union of Priests and Religious or PIME.

-The Archdiocese of Omaha benefited from the work of Ven.
-Jaricot when European missionaries, funded by the Pontifical Society for the Propagation of the Faith, came here and to help build our church.
+The Archdiocese of Omaha benefited from the work of Blessed Pauline when European missionaries, funded by the Pontifical Society for the Propagation of the Faith, came here to middle America to help build our church.
 And so the legacy of Blessed Pauline and others continues through this office in more ways than one.
-Now we have the opportunity to give and help fledgling Catholic communities around the world through World Mission Sunday and the Missionary Cooperation Plan as well as other means.
+Now we have the opportunity to give and help fledgling Catholic communities around the world through World Mission Sunday and the Missionary Cooperation Plan.
 To learn more about the Pontifical Mission Societies visit www.missio.org.